usnistgov/feasst/README.rst

 *************************

-The Free Energy and Advanced Sampling Simulation Toolkit (FEASST) is a free, open-source, public domain software to conduct molecular and particle-based simulations with Monte Carlo methods.
+The Free Energy and Advanced Sampling Simulation Toolkit (FEASST) is a free, open-source, public domain software to conduct molecular- and particle-based simulations with Monte Carlo methods.

 .. note::